jbcodeforce/spark-studies/docs/dev/deployment.md

 docker exec -ti distracted_satoshi bash
 ```

-* and start spark-shell:
+* Start spark-shell:

 ```sh
 spark-shell
 ```

-* Write a code to create 100 records in a file with the classical dataframe API, and a second that overwrite it but generate an exception:
+* Write a code to create 100 records in a file with the classical dataframe API, and a second one that overwrites it but generates an exception:

 ```scala
 // first job